softwareconstruction240/autograder/.github/pull_request_template.md

 ## Dependencies
 <!-- If this PR relies on other PRs not yet merged to main,
     mention and link them here.
-Delete if there are none -->
+Delete if there are none.
+    If this is dependent on exactly _one_ PR, mark that as the merge target of this PR.
+GitHub will automatically update the merge target once the dependent PR is merged. -->

 ## Future Work
 <!-- Discuss things that should be done in the future,